Alejogb1/job-board/blog-data/how-can-i-change-the-language-in-a-reactrails-application-using-i18next-either-through-url-parameters-or-server-side-rendering.md

 id: "how-can-i-change-the-language-in-a-reactrails-application-using-i18next-either-through-url-parameters-or-server-side-rendering"
 ---

-Okay, let’s dive into this.
+, let’s dive into this.
 I've faced this exact challenge a few times, particularly on one project involving a multi-national user base.
 Getting internationalization (i18n) working smoothly in a React/Rails application can be tricky, but it's immensely satisfying when done correctly.
 We're talking about a setup using i18next, which is a solid choice for managing translations, combined with React on the front end and Rails on the backend.
 We'll address both URL parameter-based language switching and server-side rendering (SSR) approaches, outlining the pros, cons, and necessary configurations.

 First, let's nail the core concept: locale detection.
 You need to figure out which language your user prefers.
 There are a few ways to determine this; user browser settings, explicitly selected by the user in your application, or through some default setting.
 Today, we are going to focus on the URL parameter and SSR methods.